 Assessing Prenatal Care Adequacy

 A commonly employed system for measuring prenatal care adequacy is the index of Kessner and colleagues (1973).
 This Kessner Index incorporates three items from the birth certificate: length of gestation, timing of the first prenatal visit, and number of visits.
-Although it does not ...
+Although ...